Cranberry Orange Biscotti

 This shop has been compensated by Collective Bias, Inc. and it’s advertiser.
 All opinions expressed here are my own. #TeaProudly #CollectiveBias

-Cranberry Orange Almond Biscotti are crunchy biscotti studded with tart sweet cranberries, toasted almonds, and orange zest.
-They’re dipped in white chocolate and are perfect for tea dunking!
+Cranberry Orange Biscotti are crunchy and addictive with chewy cranberries, almonds and orange zest.
+They’re dipped in white chocolate to make them the ultimate!

 What could be better?
 I’m hard pressed to think of anything.